-Deoxyribonucleic acids (DNAs) are polymeric molecules consisting of nucleotide building blocks.
-Instead of ribose, however, DNA contains 2'-deoxyribose, and the uracil base in RNA is replaced by thymine.
+Deoxyribonucleic acids (DNAs) are polymeric molecules consisting of nucleotide building evidence of the special structure of DNA was the observation that the amounts of adenine and thymine are almost equal in every type of DNA.
+The same applies to guanine and cytosine.

+RNA is replaced by thymine.
 The spatial structure of the two molecules also differs.
+The first

-The first evidence of the special structure of DNA was the observation that the amounts of adenine and thymine are almost equal in every type of DNA.
-The same applies to guanine and cytosine.
-The model of DNA structure formulated in 1953 explains these constant base ratios: intact DNA consists of two polydeoxynucleotide molecules ("strands").
+The model of DNA structure formulated in 1953 explains these constant base ratios: intact

+DNA consists of two polydeoxynucleotide molecules ("strands").

 Each base in one strand is linked to a complementary base in the other strand by H- bonds.

 Adenine is complementary to thymine, and guanine is complementary to cytosine.
 One purine base and one pyrimidine base are thus involved in each base pair.
 The complementarity of A with T and of G with C can be understood by considering the H bonds that are possible between the different bases.
-Potential donors are amino groups (Ade, Cyt, Gua) and ring NH groups.
-Possible acceptors are carbonyl oxygen atoms (Thy, Cyt, Gua) and ring nitrogen atoms.
+Potential donors are amino groups (Ade, Cyt, ring nitrogen atoms.
 Two linear and therefore highly stable bonds can thus be formed in A-T pairs, and three in G-C pairs.
 Base pairings of this type are only possible, however, when the polarity of the two strands differs-i. e., when they run in opposite directions.